-The EFSF was created by the euro area Member States following the decisions taken on 9 May 2010 within the framework of the Ecofin Council and is owned by euro area Member States.
+The EFSF was created by the euro area member states following the decisions taken on 9 May 2010 within the framework of the Ecofin Council and is owned by euro area member states.

-The EFSF was initially designed to issue notes guaranteed by euro area Member States for up to around €440.0 billion to lend on to euro area Member States in financial difficulty.
+The EFSF was initially designed to issue notes guaranteed by euro area member states for up to around \notin 440.0 billion to lend on to euro area member states in financial difficulty.
 The assistance was subject to conditions negotiated with the European Commission in liaison with the ECB and, where appropriate the IMF, which the Eurogroup needed to approve.

-On 24 June 2011, the Heads of State or Government agreed to increase the EFSF's scope of activity and raised its guarantee commitments to €780 billion from €440 billion.
+On 24 June 2011, the Heads of State or Government agreed to increase the EFSF's scope of activity and raised its guarantee commitments from €780 billion to €440 billion.
 This included an over-guarantee of up to 165%, which corresponded to a lending capacity of €440 billion in order to ensure the highest possible credit rating.
-On 21 July 2011, the Heads of State or Government agreed to further increase the EFSF's scope of activity to:
+On 21 July 2011, the Heads of State or Governments agreed to further increase the EFSF's scope of activity to: